Luanda: Human geography

 Luanda is divided into two parts, the Baixa de Luanda (lower Luanda, the old city) and the Cidade Alta (upper city or the new part).
 The Baixa de Luanda is situated next to the port, and has narrow streets and old colonial buildings.
 However, new constructions have by now covered large areas beyond these traditional limits, and a number of previously independent nuclei — like Viana — were incorporated into the city.

 Metropolitan Luanda

-Until 2011, the former Luanda Province comprised what now forms five municipalities.
-In 2011 the Province was enlarged by the addition of two additional municipalities transferred from Bengo Province, namely Icolo e Bengo, and Quiçama.
-Excluding these additions, the five municipalities comprise Greater Luanda:
+Until 2011, the former Luanda Province comprised five municipalities.
+In 2011 the province was enlarged by the addition of two additional municipalities transferred from Bengo Province, namely Icolo e Bengo, and Quiçama.
+Excluding these additions, the five municipalities composed Greater Luanda.
+Two new municipalities have been created within Greater Luanda since 2017: Talatona and Kilamba-Kiaxi.
+Since 2024, the Luanda Province has 17 municipalities and Luanda municipality has been dissolved.
+Icolo e Bengo became a separate province from Luanda.